yamatt/matrix-as-webhook/README.md

 A Matrix Application Server written in Go to route messages as webhooks.
 This server receives messages from Matrix homeservers and forwards them to HTTP endpoints based on configurable routing rules.

+This can be helpful if you have secondary services, such as a bot, or a function, that you don't want to run continuously, listening for messages that only appear occasionally.

+This AS can be set up as a single service, and can be configured with [complex logic](https://cel.dev/) to call out or forward messages to a simple HTTP endpoint.

 ## Features

 - **Matrix Application Server Protocol**: Implements the Matrix AS API endpoints